mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 * Increase personal and family preparedness.

-Relief Society and elders quorum presidencies apply the pattern described in [22.3](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number23-p128#title_number23) as they help care for those in need.

 [![]()](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  In some locations, bishops have the option to provide members in need with a bishop’s order for food and other basic goods (see [22.13](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number100-figure2_p31#title_number100)).
 The bishop generally assigns the Relief Society president to meet with the members and fill out the order form (see [9.2.2.2](/study/manual/general-handbook/9-relief-society?lang=eng&id=title_number51-p154#title_number51)).
 However, he may also assign the elders quorum president (see [8.2.2.2](/study/manual/general-handbook/8-elders-quorum?lang=eng&id=title_number124-p216#title_number124)).
 A counselor in the Relief Society or elders quorum presidency may be assigned if the president is unavailable.
 The assigned leader submits the completed form to the bishop for his approval.

 22.6.3